HenrikBengtsson/jottr.org-blogdown/content/post/2022-12-05-avoid-detectCores.md

 Thus, if we use `detectCores()`, our R code will not work on larger, modern machines.
-This is a problem that will become more and more common as more users get access to more power computers.
+This is a problem that will become more and more common as more users get access to more powerful computers.
 Hopefully, R will increase this connection limit in a future release, but until then, you as the developer are responsible to handle also this case.
-To make your code agile to this limit, also if R increases it, you can
+To make your code agile to this limit, also if R increases it, you can use:
-use:

 ```r
 ncores <- max(1L, detectCores(), na.rm = TRUE)